snabbco/snabb/src/program/snabbvmx/doc/README.configuration.md

 Parameters:

 * `vlan`: Sets the same VLAN tag for IPv4 and IPv6.
-If lwAFTR's configuration defines VLAN tags, they take prevalence.
+If lwAFTR's configuration defines VLAN tags, they take precedence.
-* If `vlan_tag_v4` and `vlan_tag_v6` are defined in lwAFTR configuration, they take prevalence.
-In that case, **SplitV4V6** app is not needed and two virtual interfaces are initialized instead, one for IPv4 and another one for IPv6.
-Each of them with its own VLAN tag.
+* If `vlan_tag_v4` and `vlan_tag_v6` are defined in lwAFTR configuration, they take precedence.
+In that case, **SplitV4V6** app is not needed and two virtual interfaces are initialized instead, one for IPv4 and another one for IPv6, each of them with its own VLAN tag.
-* Ingress packet drop parameters initializes several features of the Snabb's lwAFTR `ingress_drop_monitor` timer.
-A timer that periodically reports about the NIC ingress packet drops.
+* Ingress packet drop parameters initialize several features of the Snabb's lwAFTR `ingress_drop_monitor` timer.
+Periodically reports about the NIC ingress packet drops.
 By default, ingress drop monitor is always run.
 If not set, it takes the following default values:
     * `ingress_drop_monitor`: *flush*.
 Other possible values are *warn* for warning and *off* for deactivating ingress drop monitoring.